-Because a turbidity probe is inherently an optical device, care must be taken during calibration to ensure that external effects are kept to a minimum.
+Because a turbidity probe is inherently an optical device, care must be taken during calibration to ensure that external optical effects are kept to a minimum.
 This is best implemented by placing calibration solutions in dark, leak proof bottles with a non-reflective finish such as Nalgene® 2106 bottles in amber.
-These are available with wide necks and a nominal capacity of 1,000ml.
+These are available with wide necks and a nominal capacity of 1000ml (our part NEP-BTL).